 The Government is committed to ensuring that the Supreme Court of Canada is reflective of the diversity of Canadian society.

 Canada boasts a growing complement of outstanding Indigenous jurists, including judges, lawyers, and academics.
 Canadians from all communities – including Indigenous communities – are invited to encourage outstanding jurists to apply to become a Justice of the Supreme Court of Canada.

 Do provinces and territories have any input into the selection of judges?

 Yes.
 There will be opportunities for consultation with provinces and territories during the selection process.

 In assessing candidates and arriving at a shortlist, the Advisory Board is required to consult with the Chief Justice of the Supreme Court of Canada and any key stakeholders that they consider appropriate.
 This may include relevant provincial and territorial Ministers of Justice.

-Furthermore, in considering the shortlist and prior to making her recommendation as to the preferred nominee, the Minister of Justice will consult with relevant provincial and territorial counterparts.
+Furthermore, in considering the shortlist and prior to making his recommendation as to the preferred nominee, the Minister of Justice will consult with relevant provincial and territorial counterparts.

 Can any qualified candidate apply from anywhere in Canada?